docet85/health-gateway/README.md

 ## NB
 Install the 'keytool' package, which is part of the standard java distribution.
-Use 'HGWPWD' as a password for certificates.
+Use 'hgwpwd' as a password for certificates.